Why Retire in Panama?

 Top 3 Things That Surprised Us about Panama City, Panama

-One of the things that we just thought would be significantly less is the cost to eat out.
+Eating out more expensive than expected One of the things that we just thought would be significantly less is the cost to eat out.
 Turns out that it's not as easy to do as we thought.

 For instance, our first night in Panama, we went to a local burger place around the corner from our hotel.
 I have a thing about trying local takes on burgers so this was perfect.
 After ordering burgers, fries and cokes for two, we ended up paying over $40.
 Yikes!
 We were surprised at how much we were spending on food.